wasdee/bkk-reward-hunter/README.md

     - [ ] 1000s rewards per month.
   - [ ] create web app for user to add their RTSP stream..

+## How to report a case?
+go to <https://reward.bangkok.go.th/reward2/> signup/signin and report a case.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->